 Many people have had been awaiting the release of Coco for months.
 I personally was very excited to see a culturally inspired Latino animated movie on the big screen with a company such as Pixar, the creators of the iconic movies such as Toy Story and The Incredibles, behind it.

-Coco gives od to many things in Mexican culture, to the pan dulce, the elotes, the renowned chancla and traditional mariachi and folkloric wear.
-As a person of Mexican descent, it was refreshing to see a Hollywood production actually portray a healthy Mexican family.
-Pixar truly outdid themselves and managed to accurately embrace Mexican customs, traditions, and mannerisms.
+Coco gives ode to many things in Mexican culture, to the pan dulce, the elotes, the renowned chancla and traditional mariachi and folkloric wear.
+As a person of Mexican descent, it was refreshing to see a Hollywood production portray a healthy Mexican family.
+Pixar outdid themselves and accurately embraced Mexican customs, traditions, and mannerisms.

 The scene from Coco where his abuela finds Miguel at the Mariachi Plaza.
 (Photo courtesy of Disney/Pixar).